bkader/skeleton/docs/variables.md

 ```

 ## IMPORTANT
 All methods and functions are to be used in controllers.
-In case you want to use them in libraries, make sure to never use helpers because they will trigger an `undefined property: $kbcore` error.
+In case you want to use them in libraries, make sure to never use helpers because they may trigger an `undefined property: $kbcore` error.